-Comparison of cooling methods for Environmental Testing of Electronics
+Comparison of cooling methods for Environmental Temperature testing of Electronics

 While improvements in heat pump design allow compressors to heat as well, in most cases resistance heating is the heating method of choice, this is a discussion of cooling options.
 For cooling methods there are several choices.